Single Deck Game Selection

 4 rounds to 3 spots (Ro7) -- an excellent game

 3 rounds to 3 spots (Ro6) -- a poor game.
 Your hands per hour will be greatly reduced, and you will frequently have to go directly from minimum bet on Round 2 to maximum bet on Round 3, making the bet variations severe and quite obvious.
 If the game has side bets, such as Royal Match, expect the ploppies to slow the game down even more.

 Unless you are betting in black units, the “3 rounds to 3 spots” game will not be sufficiently profitable to be worth your time.
-If you’re at a table with only one other player, and a third player joins, take a restroom break, and hope one or both have tapped out and left the table by the time you return.
+If you’re at a table with only one other player, and a third player joins, take a restroom break, and hope one or both have left the table by the time you return.
 If it appears that both other players will be there for awhile, look for better conditions elsewhere.

-With you and three or more other players at the table, in most cases single deck games are a waste of time.
+With you and three or more other players at the table, in most cases single-deck games are a waste of time.
 Once in a while you will see 3 rounds to 4 spots (Ro7), but the same problems as the “3 to 3” game will be present.
 Also, in such a game, frequently in high counts, you will not get the third round, because the dealer may fear running out of cards and may shuffle instead.

 8 rounds, PLAY